 The SEP is embedded into the Decru Crypto Card (DCC) and the SEP cryptographic boundary is defined as the outer perimeter of the potted portion of the printed circuit board.
-The DCC is a PCI Card conformant to the PCI bus 2.0 and PCI-X standards.
+The DCC is a PCI Card conformant to the PCI bus 2.0 standard.
 The DCC also contains additional (non cryptographic) hardware components that are outside of the physically contiguous cryptographic boundary.
 These components serve as custom add ons for the DataFort platform (for example, battery backed RAM) outside of the cryptographic boundary.

-Figure 1 and Figure 2 depict the primary and secondary sides of the DCC including the SEP cryptographic module.
+Figure 2 and Figure 1 depict the primary and secondary sides of the DCC including the SEP cryptographic module.
 The SEP is the potted portion of the card included within the (superimposed) dotted red border.
 Note that the DCC contains other components that are outside of the cryptographic boundary.